An analogue stopwatch

 Going Short

-The session can work well for shorter distances, but in this case it's best to reduce each rep by a smaller increment (1-2 seconds) otherwise you will max-out fairly quickly and don't end up performing many reps.
+The session can work well for shorter distances, but in this case it's best to reduce each rep by a smaller increment (1–2 seconds) otherwise you will max-out fairly quickly and will end up completing too few reps.

 Tips